Noleli/place-holder/README.md

 Then use `<place-holder></place-holder>` as you would any other block element.

-Since it has no intrinsic size, you’ll probably want to add a size in one or the other direction.
+Since it has no intrinsic size, you’ll probably want to make sure it’s sized by its containing layout, or add a size in one or the other direction.

 ```html
 <body>